zillow/mcp-go/README.md

 ### Resources

 <details>
+<summary>Show Resource Examples</summary>
-<summary>Resources are how you expose data to LLMs.
-They can be anything - files, API responses, database queries, system information, etc. Resources can be:</summary>
+Resources are how you expose data to LLMs.
+They can be anything - files, API responses, database queries, system information, etc. Resources can be:

 - Static (fixed URI)
 - Dynamic (using URI templates)